 The corporate governance framework should ensure that the rights and lawful interests of stakeholders are protected.
 YES The corporate governance framework should create conditions for stakeholders to participate in corporate governance in the manner prescribed by law.
 Examples of participation by stakeholders in corporate governance include the participation of employees or their representatives in the adoption of decisions that are important for the company, consultations with employees or their representatives on corporate governance and other important matters, participation of employees in the company's authorized capital, involvement of creditors in corporate governance in the cases of the company's insolvency, etc. YES The corporate governance framework creates conditions for stakeholders (investors) to participate in corporate governance in the manner prescribed by law.
-To a certain extent permitted by law, employees may through the Works Council participate in the corporate governance.
 It is common practice (when making decisions that are important for employees) to arrange informal consultations and employee surveys.
 Where stakeholders participate in the corporate governance process, they should have access to relevant information.
 YES Stakeholders should be provided with the possibility of reporting confidentially any illegal or unethical practices to the collegial body performing the supervisory function.
 YES The Company provides a possibility of reporting any illegal or unethical practices to the collegial body performing the supervisory function by addressing its member directly or sending information by email.
-Currently, the Company Intends to implement necessary procedures after
+Currently, the Company Intends to implement necessary procedures in the second quarter of 2025.